These refreshing Watermelon Margaritas are quick and easy to make and the perfect poolside companion for you this summer!

 (This recipe for Watermelon Margaritas was originally published in August 2010, but was updated with new photos in 2019).

 Can I just say how happy I am that it’s Friday?
-I’m looking forward to an absolutely fabulous weekend that will involve hanging out with some of my favorite friends, having brunch with my sister and bro-in-law, and hopefully spending some quality time at the pool (yes! my apartment building has a pool.
+I’m looking forward to an absolutely fabulous weekend that will involve hanging out with some of my favorite friends, having brunch with my sister and bro-in-law, and hopefully spending some quality time at the pool (yes! my new apartment building has a pool.
 Swooon!)
 OK, OK and I’ll also be doing lots of work on finishing all my unpacking, so I can show you a bit more of my apartment.
 Next week, I promise!

 I had one of these suckers waiting for Chris when he got home from work.
 Which made him happy and me girlfriend of the year.
 Except now, every day I don’t have a drink waiting for him, it’s like “remember that time you had a watermelon margarita waiting for me when I got home from work?”
 Le sigh.

 This isn’t really a frozen margarita, but because there’s ice involved, it does have an icy froth to it, which I absolutely love.
 Like I mentioned, just freeze your cubed watermelon if you want this to qualify as a true frozen margarita.